kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-cassandra.md

 ---
-description: "Explains Kora Cassandra repositories, Cassandra driver configuration, profiles, entity and UDT mapping, async access, and repository signatures.
-Use when working with @Repository, @Query, @EntityCassandra, @Table, @Id, @Column, @UDT, CassandraModule."
+description: "Explains Kora Cassandra repositories, Cassandra driver configuration, execution profiles, entity and UDT mapping, manual CQL queries, and repository signatures.
+Use when working with @Repository, @Query, @EntityCassandra, @Table, @Id, @Column, @UDT, CassandraDatabaseModule, CassandraExecutor."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora Cassandra repositories, Cassandra driver configuration, profiles, entity and UDT mapping, async access, and repository signatures; key triggers include @Repository, @Query, @EntityCassandra, @Table, @Id, @Column, @UDT, CassandraModule, CassandraRepository."
+  use_when: "Use this file for Kora docs or implementation questions about Kora Cassandra repositories, Cassandra driver configuration, execution profiles, entity and UDT mapping, manual CQL queries via CassandraQuery, and repository signatures; key triggers include @Repository, @Query, @EntityCassandra, @Table, @Id, @Column, @UDT, @CassandraProfile, CassandraDatabaseModule, CassandraRepository, CassandraExecutor, CassandraSession."
 ---

-Module provides a repository implementation for the [Cassandra](https://cassandra.apache.org/_/cassandra-basics.html) database using the [DataStax](https://docs.datastax.com/en/developer/java-driver/4.17/) driver.
+Module provides a repository implementation for the [Cassandra](https://cassandra.apache.org/_/cassandra-basics.html) database on top of the [Cassandra Java driver](https://docs.datastax.com/en/developer/java-driver/4.17/) (`org.apache.cassandra:java-driver-core` version `4.19.3`, brought in by the module transitively).
 `Cassandra` is a distributed column-oriented database where queries are written in `CQL`, and the data model is usually designed around specific read scenarios.
 In Kora, the Cassandra module provides declarative repositories on top of `CqlSession`: the application writes `CQL` queries in `@Query`, and Kora generates query preparation, parameter binding, and result mapping code at compile time.